 UK: 26-34 lbs

 Cocker Spaniel Poodle mixes tend to have a broader head the average Poodle.
-Their fur varies between long and scruffy and tight curls, and comes in the same huge range of colors that Poodles do.
+Their fur varies between loose and very tight curls.

 Are Cockapoos Hypoallergenic?